daniel-fv/daniel-fv.github.io/_pages/about.md

 When I'm not working in Azure I like to read

-While I'm not a professinal developer I love programming, ever since I started to learn about computers in 1990 with BASIC.
+While I'm not a professinal developer I love programming, ever since I started to learn about computers in 1990 with BASIC when I was growing up.
+I love creating stuff in  computers